Real Radio XS (Digital)

 On 5 September 2010, Rock Radio (Digital) was relaunched as Real Radio XS, tied in with the relaunch of the Manchester 106.1 FM service under that name.
 In addition to taking the Rock Radio slots in Yorkshire, Severn Estuary and North East, Real Radio XS was also introduced in place of Jazz FM (UK) on DAB on CE London and on the MXR regional ensembles in the West Midlands and the North West - in the process giving the station DAB coverage in its FM coverage area for the first time.
 (Jazz FM had become available nationally via Digital One at this point.)
 The Manchester and Glasgow services were split off, with Glasgow's service retaining the name 96.3 Rock Radio, with the intention that it would be sold off, and continue to broadcast to Glasgow on FM and DAB as an independent station, with GMG operating Real XS from Manchester; however, GMG subsequently took the Glasgow station off the market and confirmed that it would relaunch as 96.3 Real Radio XS in late October 2011.
 Outside Scotland, however, the digital Real XS service continued to be based primarily on the Manchester FM output, as previously.

 Real XS was withdrawn from DAB in London in June 2012.
 Carriage of the station in most other DAB areas, including the North-West, ended during 2013 with the cessation of most MXR regional multiplex licences.
 This left 106.1 Real XS broadcasting only to Yorkshire on DAB.
 (FM transmission was unchanged.)
 The Yorkshire broadcast was withdrawn in 2014, ahead of the MXR multiplex closing the following year, leaving only the Manchester FM service.

 The purchase of GMG Radio by Global, completed in 2014, saw ownership of Real XS and several other stations transferred to Communicorp, and also led to the rebranding of the Real Radio network stations as Heart from May 2014, and the relaunch of 96.3 Real XS (broadcast to Paisley on FM and central Scotland on DAB) as Xfm Scotland.
 106.1 Real Radio XS continued to operate under that name until a relaunch as XS Manchester in 2016.
-The station now only broadcasts terrestrially to Manchester (though remains available nationwide online), with all programming produced locally.
+The station continued to broadcast terrestrially to Manchester (and was nationally available online), with all programming produced locally until 2025, when its frequency was given over to Radio X 90s.